 According to the U.S. Bureau of Labor Statistics, patent agents are specialists who possess expertise in both the scientific and legal aspects of the patenting process (www.bls.gov).
 Patent agents are hired by individuals or groups who have an invention they would like to patent; the patent agent then helps them through the complexities of having their application processed (referred to as 'prosecuting' the patent application).

 Although patent agents and patent attorneys are both called 'patent practitioners', the two differ in that patent agents are not necessarily attorneys, but may instead be professionals from another field who are knowledgeable in the patenting process.
 While patent agents and patent attorneys share many of the same responsibilities during the prosecution of a patent application, there are certain legal functions that agents are not allowed to perform if they are not also attorneys, such as formally representing a client in court or accepting fees for legal advice.
-According to Payscale.com, patent agents earned a median salary of $91,953 in October 2016.
+According to Payscale.com, patent agents earned salaries ranging from $65,000 to $144,000, in September 2019.